RhodiumToad/pllua-ng/doc/pllua.md

     SPI cursor object  ->  refcursor

-Conversions not listed as "simple transforms" are done with either a transform function, if defined, or the type constructor as detailed above.
+Conversions not listed as "simple transforms" are done with either a builtin special transform, an SQL transform function if defined, or the type constructor as detailed above.

 Notice that for `bytea`, the simple transform just copies the bytes (Lua strings are byte strings, not character strings).
 This makes